MicrosoftTranslator/DocumentTranslation/README.md

 The complete [list of document formats is here](https://docs.microsoft.com/azure/cognitive-services/translator/document-translation/overview#supported-document-formats).

 You can select up to 1000 files and translate them to a different language with a single command.
-The Windows UI gives you options to comfortably select source files, target language, and the folder you want to deposit the translations in.
+The Windows UI gives you options to comfortably select source files, one or more target languages, and the folder you want to deposit the translations in.
 It comes with a command line utility that does the same thing using a command line interface.
 Document Translation uses the Azure Translator Service to perform the translations.
 You need a subscription to Azure, and register a Translator resource as well as a storage resource.
 [The documentation](https://microsofttranslator.github.io/DocumentTranslation) gives detailed instructions on how to obtain those.

 For the translation you can specify a glossary (custom dictionary) to use.
 You can also make use of a custom translation system you may have built with [Custom Translator](http://customtranslator.ai).

-**Main UI**
+**Document Translation  UI**

+The main UI provides document translation: Multiple documents to multiple languages.

 ![Main UI](docs/images/Running.png)

+**Text Translation UI**

 A simple copy-and-paste text translation interface is present in the Windows UI.

-**Text Translation UI**

 ![Text Translate](docs/images/TextTranslate.png)